 Here are some of the most representative industrial sectors leveraging the power of CFD analysis, and a short description of why they do it:

 The automotive industry makes use of CFD for many applications, with the most important being vehicle aerodynamics.
 CFD analysis is used to predict drag, downforce, and stability against cornering/crosswind flow.
-Other automotive applications include engine combustion and thermal performance, ventilation, exhaust fumes and more.
+Other automotive applications include engine combustion and thermal performance, ventilation, exhaust fumes, and more.
 Here is a link to an example project simulating the aerodynamics of an F1 car.

 In the aviation industry, the main application of CFD is also aerodynamics, with the aim of optimizing the lift/drag ratio and to study instabilities.
 Here is an example project on airplane aerodynamics, that touches on how simulation can give valuable insights into airflow and aircraft performance.
-Other important fields for simulation within the aviation industry includes ventilation and air filtration.
+Other important fields for online simulation within the aviation industry include ventilation and air filtration.

 In the manufacturing industry, CFD is used to study the performance of the cooling system in consumer products, especially those making use of electronics.
 Here is an example project—enclosure design for a Raspberry Pi.

-Learn Computational Fluid DynamicsWhy Is It Important?
+Learn Computational Fluid Dynamics Why Is It Important?

-As product development cycles are getting shorter in time, and as more and more products rely on precise performance to achieve success, numerical simulation is always gaining more relevance.
-Its ability to make precise performance predictions with fast, reliable and easy workflows unleashes the possibility of carrying optimization right from the engineer’s workstation, even before the first prototypes are built.
+As product development cycles are getting shorter in time, and as more and more products rely on precise performance to achieve success, numerical online simulation is always gaining more relevance.
+Its ability to make precise performance predictions with fast, reliable, and easy workflows unleashes the possibility of carrying optimization right from the engineer’s workstation, even before the first prototypes are built.

-CFD simulation is not the exception to this trend and with offerings such as SimScale, which brings lots of computational power and optimal workflow at affordable prices, without the hassle of complex software and hardware installations, these advantages are reachable to a larger number of companies, even those on tight budgets.
+CFD simulation is not the exception to this trend and with online simulation offerings such as SimScale, which brings lots of computational power and optimal workflow at affordable prices, without the hassle of complex CFD software and hardware installations, these advantages are reachable to a larger number of companies, even those on tight budgets.